ralfw/NMCForecasting/doc/analysis.md

 ![](images/sum_of_2_roles_sim_distribution.png)

-Based on this the answer to question 2 would be: "The risk of the next two roles summing up to 6 or less is 0,45."
+Based on this the answer to question 2 would be: "The risk of the next two rolls summing up to 6 or less is 0,45."
 (45,1% of all observations are sums of 6 or less.)

 Compare this to the "true" distribution for a fair dice: